 I've attended the Advanced Learning Institute's (A.L.I.) social media conferences for the past two years and found them to be a unique blend of leading-edge thinkers with practical examples of social media applied in a government context.
 This conference will be no different.
 The producers have tapped their networks to identify the newly emerging best case studies of social media in government.
 To this, they've added some of the best examples of social media in government from the past two years, updated to reflect the way in which the best never repeat themselves, but improve constantly.
 Finally, the conference also will feature some outstanding thought leaders who will help us to look into the future, anticipating tomorrow's challenges and the strategies we can apply to them.

-It's a real pleasure to be chairing the 16th forum of the A.L.I.
-"Social Media for Government Conference" in Ottawa on March 1-4, 2010, and I hope you'll join me at this outstanding opportunity to meet, mix with and learn from some of the leading practitioners of social media for government.
+It's a real pleasure to be chairing this third autumn edition of the A.L.I.
+"Social Media for Government Conference" in Ottawa on September 29 – October 2, 2009, and I hope you'll join me at this outstanding opportunity to meet, mix with and learn from some of the leading practitioners of social media for government.

 Joseph Thornley, CEO

 This conference will feature speakers who have tested and proven the power of social media in public sector settings.
 They will talk about what worked, what didn't and how to avoid making the mistakes that can lead to failure.